Deep-MI/olf-bulb-segmentation/README.md

  1. Open Terminal
  2. Change the current working directory to the location where you want the cloned directory
  3. Type `git-clone https://github.com/Deep-MI/olf-bulb-segmentation.git`  or download .zip file from the github repository
- 4. Download the model weights from the following [link](https://nextcloud.dzne.de/index.php/s/QaYpocJn9HFN7jp) into the same location were the repository was cloned.
- 5. Installed the python libraries mention on the requirements file (see [requirements.txt](./requirements.txt))
+ 4. Installed the python libraries mention on the requirements file (see [requirements.txt](./requirements.txt))

 **The tool also has a docker version**.
 Docker images are really easy to run and to make.
 They eliminate the challenges of setting up your code to work in different environments.
 Your Docker image should run the same no matter where it is running.
   For more information check the [README.md](./docker/README.md) in the docker directory.